Skip to content

 Lindokuhle Sobekwa Dossier 2024 - - Viewing Room - Goodman Gallery

-His very first project, Nyaope (2013-2014), bears witness to this.
-Named after the eponymous drug – an extremely addictive, cheap variant of heroin – it follows users in Thokoza.
+His is very first project, Nyaope (2013-2014), named after the eponymous drug – an extremely addictive, cheap variant of heroin – it follows users in Thokoza.
 ‘I hoped that my images would ignite some kind of conversation in my community about nyaope.
-The drug has caused a national crisis in South Africa,’ he explains.
 The emotionally charged, personal black and white images are accompanied by the recent follow-up project Nyaope Chapter II, in which the photographer revisits many of his subjects, exploring various narratives including rehabilitation and ongoing drug use.
 The project also expands into a participatory approach, with some of his subjects making scrapbooks based on stories they have shared and images he has taken.

 Lindokuhle Sobekwa Dossier 2024 - - Viewing Room - Goodman Gallery